sarmadiali98/ReLico/README.md

 - `verifier-benchmarks/`
   Verification-oriented evaluation material organized into:
-  - `verifier-benchmarks/TR/` for Timed Rebeca benchmark models, and
+  - `verifier-benchmarks/TR/` for Timed Rebeca benchmark models,
-  - `verifier-benchmarks/LF/` for Lingua Franca benchmark models, benchmark scripts, environment configuration, and recorded results.
+  - `verifier-benchmarks/LF/` for Lingua Franca benchmark models,
+  - `verifier-benchmarks/scripts/` for verifier smoke-test helper scripts.

+- `Dockerfile`
+  Container setup for the core translator smoke test.

+- `scripts/docker_smoke_test.sh`
+  Docker entrypoint script that builds the translator, runs the compiler on benchmark models, and checks that LF files were generated.

 If your local layout differs slightly, treat the above as the logical organization of the artifact.